shiwanmenghuxiahuashan/webpack-demos/README.md

 });
 ```

-`require.ensure` tells Webpack that `./a.js` should be separated from `bundle.js` and built into a single chunk file.
+`require.ensure` tells webpack that `./a.js` should be separated from `bundle.js` and built into a single chunk file.

 ```javascript
 // a.js
 module.exports = 'Hello World';
 ```

-Now Webpack takes care of the dependencies, output files and runtime stuff.
+Now webpack takes care of the dependencies, output files and runtime stuff.
 You don't have to put any redundancy into your `index.html` and `webpack.config.js` .

 ```html
 <html>